 But when He ascended back into the wide blue heavens, He left God’s shekinah glory—that visible manifestation of God’s presence—on earth.
 We Christians became His living temples, the new Holy of Holies (1 Corinthians 3:16–17; 6:19).

 People had only to look at Jesus to see what God is like.
 People today should only have to look at us to see what Jesus is like.
 For better or worse, they’ll draw conclusions about Christ from what they see in us.
 If we fail the grace test, we fail to be Christlike.
 If we fail the truth test, we fail to be Christlike.
 If we pass both tests, we’re like Jesus.

 A grace-starved, truth-starved world needs Jesus, full of grace and truth.

 So what does this hungry world see when it looks at us?

-Browse more related articles and resources, as well as see Randy's book The Grace and Truth Paradox, and his devotional Beautiful and Scandalous: How God's Grace Changes Everything.
+Browse more related articles and resources, and see Randy’s book The Grace and Truth Paradox, and his devotional Beautiful and Scandalous: How God's Grace Changes Everything.

 Photo by Priscilla Du Preez on Unsplash